MystenLabs/nautilus/src/nautilus-server/src/apps/seal-example/README.md

 The Seal CLI command can be ran in the root of [Seal repo](https://github.com/MystenLabs/seal).
 This can be done any with Internet connection.

-This command parses the hex BCS encoded `FetchKeyRequest` and fetches keys from the specified key server objects for the given network.
+This command parses the Hex encoded BCS serialized `FetchKeyRequest` and fetches keys from the specified key server objects for the given network.
 The key servers verifies the PTB and signature, then returns encrypted key shares (encrypted to enclave's ephemeral ElGamal key) if the seal policy is satifies.
-The response is an encoded list of Seal server responses.
+The response is an Hex encoded BCS serialized a list of Seal object IDs and its server responses.

 ```bash
 cargo run --bin seal-cli fetch-keys --request <ENCODED_REQUEST> \